ENI CEO says mulling not renewing take-or-pay contracts

-ROME (Reuters) - Italian oil and gas group ENI (ENI.MI) is considering not renewing so-called “take-or-pay” contracts and is discussing the issue with Italian authorities, Chief Executive Paolo Scaroni said on Wednesday.
+ROME, Oct 10 (Reuters) - Italian oil and gas group ENI is considering not renewing so-called “take-or-pay” contracts and is discussing the issue with Italian authorities, Chief Executive Paolo Scaroni said on Wednesday.

 “We can try to not renew take-or-pay contracts and wind up those in force because they have become too expensive,” Scaroni told the Italian Senate’s Industry Commission.